ietf-wg-nfsv4/internationalization/draft-ietf-nfsv4-internationalization.md

-   While the variant for title case would not appear in names in case-insensitive non-case-preserving file systems, case-insensitive string comparison has no problem in treating these three characters as within same se of equivalent characters.
+   While the variant for title case would not appear in names in case-insensitive non-case-preserving file systems, case-insensitive string comparison has no problem in treating these three characters as within same set of equivalent characters.

     This set of
     equivalent strings can be derived using only C-type mappings.